dkim286/cpsc362-proj/docs/board.md

 ## `Board` Class

+This class is **purely for rendering the UI** based on the state of the `Game` instance contained within.
+It should contain no game logic besides calling on high-level `Game` functions to either read or modify the game state.

 The `Board` class should have the these functions visible publicly (rename these or add more as more stuff gets prototyped):

 - `run() -> None`